 Pre-Reqs: Econ 301 and Math 211, or equiv

 F&W ECOL 548 Diseases of Wildlife, 3 cr, primary department: Surgical Sciences, offered Fall.

 Course Description: This course is designed to provide students with an overview of the issues involved across a wide range of wildlife diseases, presented within the context of ecosystem health or "one health".
 The primary focus of the lectures will be on the biological, epidemiological, clinical, public health and, in some cases, sociopolitical ramifications of wildlife diseases.
 The course will cover a wide variety of wildlife diseases caused by bacteria, viruses, parasites, prions, and environmental contaminants.
 Consequences associated with environmental changes on the manifestation of wildlife diseases will also be discussed.
 This range of diseases will be presented in order to familiarize students with the many facets involved in disease management, from animal and human health issues, to ecological and environmental considerations, to the role of society in contributing to, and managing, these diseases.

 Pre-Reqs: Junior st

-F&W ECOL 550 Forest Ecology, 3-4 cr, Professor Gower, offered Fall, Forest Science majors must enroll for the optional lab and take for 4 credits.
+F&W ECOL 550 Forest Ecology, 3-4 cr, Professor Townsend, offered Fall, Forest Science majors must enroll for the optional lab and take for 4 credits.